 8. Take a quick day trip to Amsterdam’s Museum Quarter

-Among the best museums to visit are the Stedelijk Museum Amsterdam the world-renowned Rijksmuseum, and of course the Van Gogh Museum.
+Among the best museums are the Stedelijk Museum Amsterdam, the world-renowned Rijksmuseum, and the Van Gogh Museum.
 Aside from being home to fascinating museums, the Museum Quarter is chockablock with fancy restaurants, parks, and shopping centers.

-You can enjoy canal boat tours, Dutch delicacies from the many outstanding restaurants throughout the quarter, and stay the night in one of several world-class hotels in the area, or even on a houseboat!
+You can enjoy canal boat tours and Dutch delicacies from the many outstanding restaurants throughout the quarter and stay the night in one of several world-class hotels in the area or even on a houseboat!

 9. Enjoy a guided walking tour to Alkmaar City Hall

-At the entrance of this amazing building, the Alkmaar city flag is flown by two stone lions, which also bear shields with the town’s crest, adding to the grandeur of this ornate, stripey marvel.
+At the entrance of this historic building, the Alkmaar city flag is flown by two stone lions, which bear shields with the town’s crest, adding to the grandeur of this ornate, stripey marvel.
 It’s easy to see why it’s a popular location for wedding photos.